Granite Island Causeway Project

-The new Causeway is proposed to be constructed adjacent to the existing Causeway, offset 10 metres to the east of the current alignment (narrowing at each end).
-The new Causeway will follow both the alignment and the height of the existing Causeway.
+The new Causeway has been constructed adjacent to the existing Causeway, offset 10 metres to the east of the current alignment (narrowing at each end).
+The new Causeway follows both the alignment and the height of the existing Causeway.

 The benefits of building a new Causeway include:

-- The new structure would provide a holistic, design solution of similar design appearance and simplicity with a 100 year design life that creates an elegant local landmark, respectful of heritage and place.
+- A holistic, design solution of similar design appearance and simplicity with a 100 year design life that creates an elegant local landmark, respectful of heritage and place.

-- The new Causeway will be integrated with the retained portions of the existing Causeway at the mainland and island.
+- The new Causeway has been integrated with the retained portions of the existing Causeway at the mainland and island.